spagad7/Computer-Vision/Perspective_Transform/README.md

 # Undistort Image

-This is a program to calibrate camera and undistort a chessboard image using OpenCV library.
+This is a program to apply perspective transform to an image to get a fronto-parallel view of the image.
+The steps include:

+1. calibrate camera
+2. undistort image
+3. calculate perspective transform
+4. apply perspective transform to the input image

 [//]:  # (Image Reference)
 [image1]: dist_imgs/GOPR0034.jpg "Sample Calibration Image"
 [image2]: test_img.jpg "Sample Test Image"
-[image3]: img_undist.jpg "Sample Undistorted Image"
+[image3]: img_trans.jpg "Sample Undistorted Image"

 ## Usage
 This program takes 4 arguments: